Cohomological invariants of hyperelliptic curves of even genus: The invariants of , even

-In general we have no instruments to understand the multiplicative structure of $\op{Inv}^{\bull}(\mathscr{H}_g)$.
-The reason is that it is difficult to keep track of what our elements are when using the localization exact sequence, and in fact in most computations (that the author knows of) on classical cohomological invariants the multiplicative structure stems from an explicit \emph{a priori} description of the invariants. \end{Oss}
+In general we have no instruments to understand the multiplicative structure of $\op{Inv}^{\bull}(\mathscr{H}_g)$, and considerations like the above are less and less useful as the number of generators and possible degrees grows.
+The problem seems to be that it is very difficult to keep track of how the products of our elements behave when using the localization exact sequence, and in fact in most computations (that the author knows of) of classical cohomological invariants the multiplicative structure stems from an explicit \emph{a priori} description of the invariants. \end{rem}